Motorsport can be dangerous and we therefore ask everyone to follow the directions of the marshalling team so that we can put on a safe event.

 Please remain behind the safety ropes and barriers at all times and please ensure you keep young children safely by your side.

-No dogs are permitted on the grass verges at the start of the hill climb.
+Dogs are welcome in event field.
+Please keep your pet on a lead at all times.
+Dogs are STRICTLY NOT permitted on the grass verges at the start of the hill climb.

 Please follow the directions of the marshals at all times.